Your basket is currently empty!

 Also, maintaining learning journals can be invaluable in encouraging self-directed learning.

-By reflecting on their learning experiences, children can identify areas of and weakness, set realistic goals, and develop a growth mindset.
+By reflecting on their learning experiences, children can identify areas of strength and weakness, set realistic goals, and develop a growth mindset.

 Moreover, providing children with choices and allowing them to make decisions about their learning can further promote autonomy and motivation.